-- The projected household growth over the next decade is used as a starting point. - This figure is adjusted upwards in areas where house prices are higher relative to the earnings of people who work there. - The level of increase that any one LPA can face compared with its previous plans may then be capped, depending on the status of its existing plans.16 In December 2020, the Government announced that on top of these three steps, a 35% uplift would be applied to the level of assessed housing need in certain urban areas.17 The household projections used in the standard method are the 2014-based projections originally published by DLUHC, rather than the more recent ONS projections.
+- The projected household growth over the next decade is used as a starting point. - This figure is adjusted upwards in areas where house prices are higher relative to the earnings of people who work there. - The level of increase that any one LPA can face compared with its previous plans may then be capped, depending on the status of its existing plans.
+In December 2020, the Government announced that on top of these three steps, a 35% uplift would be applied to the level of assessed housing need in certain urban areas.
+The household projections used in the standard method are the 2014-based projections originally published by DLUHC, rather than the more recent ONS projections.
 The Government had previously proposed using the most recent available projections as part of a wider set of changes to the standard method.
-However, it decided against this following concerns voiced about the distribution of need resulting from the proposed new formula.18 The Government chose to implement the 35% uplift on top of the existing method instead, "to ensure consistency with the Government's Manifesto commitment to see 300,000 homes per year delivered by the mid-2020s".19 15 MHCLG, Guidance: housing need assessment, 16 December 2020 [Accessed 26 November 2021] MHCLG, Guidance: housing need assessment, 13 September 2018 [Archived version accessed 26 November 2021] MHCLG, Government response to the local housing need proposals in "Changes to the current planning system", 16 December 2020 18 Ibid.

-1.3 What affects housing need beyond household growth?
+However, it decided against this following concerns voiced about the distribution of need resulting from the proposed new formula.
+The Government chose to implement the 35% uplift on top of the existing method instead, "to ensure consistency with the Government's Manifesto commitment to see 300,000 homes per year delivered by the mid-2020s".
+1.4 What affects housing need beyond household growth?